Maine Water Quality at a Glance

 Is Maine Water Safe to Drink?

-• Sludge Application Legacy: 1,066 sites investigated where sludge/septage was applied, affecting soil and groundwater across multiple counties
+• Sludge Application Legacy: Over 1,066 sites investigated where sludge/septage was applied, affecting soil and groundwater across multiple counties.
+The contamination is widespread and remediation is ongoing.

-• Disinfection Byproducts: Trihalomethanes and haloacetic acids detected in public water systems from chlorine treatment processes
+• Disinfection Byproducts: Trihalomethanes and haloacetic acids present in public water systems from chlorine treatment processes.
+Check your local water quality data for levels in your area.

 Read the full report below for detailed analysis, county-specific data, and actionable recommendations for Maine residents.

-Maine – Vacationland’s Water Challenge – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state
+Maine — Vacationland’s Water Challenge — Water Quality Report 2026: New PFAS Limits, Infrastructure Funding & Safety Across Your State

 Maine population sign